HayaaQutaishat/06-onwards-to-a-bigger-project-starting-project-3/README.md

 When users submit the form for adding a new meetup, a request is sent from the frontend to my custom API routes.
 These API routes then connect to a MongoDB database, allowing for the storage of user-submitted data.

+ The API routes act as the intermediary between the frontend and the database, processing the incoming request and retrieving the necessary information from the MongoDB database.
+This information is then returned to the frontend and displayed to the user.
+The use of API routes in combination with MongoDB allows for seamless and efficient data processing, storage, and retrieval, providing a smooth user experience.

 <img width="1440" alt="Screen Shot 2023-02-09 at 9 39 55 AM" src="https://user-images.githubusercontent.com/95029840/217866211-e9bdf6f8-4f92-4e70-8cfc-9ce00aa5af3a.png">